negrutiu/nsis-nscurl/NScurl.readme.md

 ### @OUT@
 Transfer output location.
-Can be a either a local file or `MEMORY`
+Can be either a local file or `MEMORY`
 See [`NScurl::http output`](#output)

 ### @OUTFILE@